-- (a) A person is guilty of impersonating a member or employee of the Commission on Special Investigations when he or she does one of the following: - (1) Falsely represents himself or herself to be a member or employee of the commission; - (2) Falsely represents himself or herself to be acting under the order or direction, or to have the authority, of the commission or its staff; or - (3) Falsely presents a badge, credentials, other insignia or likeness thereof, used by the commission for identification as a member of the commission or its staff. - (b) Any person who, by threats, menaces, or acts, or who forcibly or illegally hinders or obstructs or attempts to hinder or obstruct a Commission on Special Investigations member or employee acting in his or her official capacity, is guilty of obstruction.
+(a) A person is guilty of impersonating a member or employee of the Commission on Special Investigations when he or she does one of the following:

+3 (1) Falsely represents himself or herself to be a member or employee of the commission;

+4 (2) Falsely represents himself or herself to be acting under the order or direction, or to 5 have the authority, of the commission or its staff; or

+6 (3) Falsely presents a badge, credentials, other insignia or likeness thereof, used by the 7 commission for identification as a member of the commission or its staff.

+8 (b) Any person who, by threats, menaces, or acts, or who forcibly or illegally hinders or 9 obstructs or attempts to hinder or obstruct a Commission on Special Investigations member or 10 employee acting in his or her official capacity, is guilty of obstruction: Provided, That failure to 11 produce information or records at the request of a member or employee of the commission is not 12 obstruction when such disclosure is prohibited by state or federal law.